Hello, I’m Siân

 The outcome of all this?
 I’ve experienced a noticeable shift in the way I view life and in how I show up each day.
 It’s helped me to make the shift towards what I like to call ‘big hearted living’: showing up each day from a place of compassion and with an open heart and my compassion glasses on.
 I feel much more acceptance and greater empathy for myself and others as a result.

-The past year has been really tough but I’ve now come to understand that the life we experience each day is all about choice.
+Those pandemic years were really tough but I’ve now come to understand that the life we experience each day is all about choice.
 I can choose what to focus on and how to react to what happens around and within me.
 Thanks to my previous NLP and NVC training, I’ve understood this in theory for many years but it’s taken a global pandemic to help me to fully take it on board!

 That’s not to say I’m a ‘finished product’ - I don’t believe any of us ever are.
 I still have my daily battles with my jackal but I’m learning to listen with my giraffe ears on and my giraffe heart open wide…And I’ve come to realise that I’m most able to do this when I prioritise looking after my own needs.
 If you’re a parent too, you’ll understand how hard this is to do!
 But I really can’t stress this point enough: in order to fully embrace big hearted living, it’s essential we look after ourselves and learn how to nurture our inner giraffes.